Wattles Mansion

 The Wattles Mansion, formally known as Jualita, is a former estate in the Hollywood area of Los Angeles, California.
 The mansion is a Mission Revival style mansion built in the estate in 1907 for wealthy Omaha banker Gurdon Wattles as his winter home; the estate contains a complex of gardens.
 It was sold to the city in 1968 and became the Wattles Garden Park, operated by the Department of Recreation and Parks.
 The mansion and gardens were designated a Los Angeles Historic-Cultural Monument in 1993.

 The estate has been recognized as "the only remaining intact example of the once plentiful Hollywood estates from the period preceding the film industry, when Hollywood was primarily agricultural and was a wintering home for wealthy Easterners and Midwesterners."
-According to the City of Los Angeles, "'Jaulita' is one of the few remaining landscapes reminiscent of another era and tradition, possessing a genuine integrity of setting, design, workmanship, and association."
+According to the City of Los Angeles, "'Jualita' is one of the few remaining landscapes reminiscent of another era and tradition, possessing a genuine integrity of setting, design, workmanship, and association."